zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 The OpenID Connect ([OIDC](https://openid.net/specs/openid-connect-core-1_0.html)) protocol adds an identity layer on top of the [OAuth2](https://www.rfc-editor.org/rfc/rfc6749) Authorization protocol.

-OIDC authentication, together with the z/OS [Identity Propagation](https://www.redbooks.ibm.com/redbooks/pdfs/sg247850.pdf) mechanism, is the foundation of the API ML Identity Federation.
+OIDC authentication, together with the z/OS [Identity Propagation](https://www.redbooks.ibm.com/redbooks/pdfs/sg247850.pdf) mechanism, is the foundation of the API Mediation Layer (API ML) Identity Federation.
 In this article, OIDC is often referred to as the provider, while the token-related functionality is actually provided by the OAuth2 component of the OIDC implementation.

 You can configure Zowe API ML to authenticate users by accepting Access Tokens issued by an external OIDC provider.